metal3-io/metal3-docs/design/metadata-handling.md

 the `dataTemplate` references a Template, that *DataClaim* object will be reconciled.
 There will be two cases:

 - An already generated RenderedData object exists for that *DataClaim*.
-In that case, the reconciler will verify that the required secrets exist.
+If the reference is not in the *DataClaim* object, the reconciler will add it.
+The reconciler will also verify that the required secrets exist.
 If they do not, they will be created.
 - if no RenderedData exists for that *DataClaim*, then the reconciler will create one and fill the respective field with the secret name.

 To create a RenderedData object, the *DataClaim* controller will select an index for that Metal3Machine.
-The selection happens by selecting the lowest available index that is not in the `indexes` field of the status.
-If the `indexes` field is empty, the controller will list all existing RenderedData object linked to this Template and recreate the unavailable indexes.
+The selection happens by selecting the lowest available index that is not in use.
+To do that, the controller will list all existing RenderedData object linked to this Template and to get the unavailable indexes.
-It will fill it by extracting the index from the RenderedData names.
 The indexes always start from 0 and increment by 1.
 The lowest available index is to be used next.
-The `dataNames` field contains the map of Metal3Machine to RenderedData.
+The `dataNames` field contains the map of Metal3Machine to RenderedData and the `indexes` contains the map of allocated indexes and claims.

 Once the next lowest available index is found, it will create the RenderedData object.
 The name would be a concatenation of the Template name and